 If there is one thing that seriously pisses me off when it comes to ‘mainstream’ manufacturers it’s the fact that the vast majority of them are the ones creating harmful and cheap products that do nothing more than leach chemicals and fall apart after a few uses.
 Excuse me for saying so, but it’s high time companies that produce quality products like Tantus, Sliquid, Crystal Delights, Vixen Creations, Fun Factory, Lelo, Standard Innovations (We-Vibe) and Njoy (to name a bunch) became the industry standard by which everything else was measured.
 Of course part of the problem here is educating the customer to know crap from quality, something that becomes increasingly difficult as more sites are choosing to censor sex positive educators

 If I had a dollar for every time someone wrote and asked me to review something, offering a “free” product as payment, I’d have a lot more money to put toward my consumption of booze and time to rage on twitter.
-Unfortunately you can’t buy drinks with dildos, sure you can stir them but with many being rather girthy it gets kind of messy and wastes alcohol.
-And we all know wasting alcohol is just stupid.
+Unfortunately you can’t buy drinks with dildos – sure you can stir them, but with many being rather girthy, it gets kind of messy and wastes alcohol.
+We all know wasting alcohol is just stupid.

-All jokes aside, at the end of the day it’s reviewers that take countless hours out of their day to write the review, spread it through social media outlets (where your company had no pull), answer questions about your product to help generate sales, directed sales to your site, offered search engine optimization that built up your online rankings and given you direct access to a target market that would have otherwise been inaccessible – with all of it done UNPAID, except for that “free” dildo of course.
+All jokes aside, at the end of the day reviewers take countless hours out of their day to write reviews, spread them through social media, answer questions about the product (to help generate sales), direct sales to your site, offer SEO that builds up your online rankings and offers direct access to a target market that would have otherwise been inaccessible – with all of it done UNPAID, except for that “free” dildo of course.
 Maybe it’s just me but that just doesn’t seem fair.
 Nor does it make the dildo something that was “free”.

 So here it is and I’ll say it again: people need to get paid for their work.